 The blank page.

 As a writer, I know that when I first confront the blank page the sheer possibilities of what I could write-the seemingly infinite number of ways in which I can combine all the glorious words of the English language-are, at times, overwhelming.
-Staring at my Macbook Air, I understand how Michelangelo felt knowing he’d have to transform stone into the Statue of David.
+Staring at my Macbook Air, I understand how Michelangelo felt knowing he’d have to transform the Statue of David from stone.

 If you’re like me, when you wander to the page, fingertips eager on the keys, you have a vague idea of what it is you want to write but no conception of its form.
 You know the “what” but not the “how”: you want to write a but you have no idea how to get there.

 Soon, your once eager fingertips go limp with dread.

 Today, for example, I knew I was going to compose a piece examining the performance anxiety associated with embarking on a new project, but I had no idea how I was actually going to write it.

 So my question is this: how do we cope with having ideas but no plan for executing them?